gabrielrussell/emv/README.md

 # NAME

-emv - rename multiple files in a directory all at once with a text editor
+emv - rename multiple files in a directory in bulk via editing a file listing in a text editor

 # SYNOPSIS